-I have to be honest – Chișinău, probably the ugliest European capital, was not at the top of my travel bucket-list.
-However when a stroke of luck forced me to spend 3 days exploring the capital of Moldova I quickly discovered a tantalising city-in-flux, filled with hidden beauty, hipster hangouts, passionate locals and delicious, delicious wine!
+However, when a stroke of luck forced me to spend three days exploring the capital of Moldova, I quickly discovered a tantalizing city-in-flux, filled with hidden beauty, hipster hangouts, passionate locals, and delicious, delicious wine!

 - 1. Valea Morilor Park

 - 2. Cricova Winery Underground Wine Cellar

 - 4. Nativity Cathedral Chișinău

 - 5. National Museum of History of Moldova